 Just remember that you might end up having the expense of replacing the flooring again sooner when choosing the cheapest flooring.
-Home buyers prefer homes with hardwood floors over carpet and it also raises the overall house value.
+Homebuyers prefer homes with hardwood floors over carpeting and it also raises the overall house value.
 Smooth, hard floors are much easier to keep clean than carpets.
 The Champion Old Fashioned Dust Mop is a great tool for cleaning those solid surfaces.

-The cost of these projects is one part materials and one part labor or installation.
-You will already be ahead of the game if you are able to find some very inexpensive materials to begin with.
+The cost of these projects is one part of materials and one part of labor or installation.
+You will already be ahead of the game if you are able to find some very inexpensive materials, to begin with.
 The amount you actually spend will largely depend on how much of the labor you’re willing to do on your own.

 A big part of the cost of flooring is whether you have to pay someone else to do it for you.
 Most professional installers charge customers by the square foot they’re replacing.
 You can eliminate this expense entirely if you feel comfortable taking this on as a DIY install.

 With most installers charging by the square foot the cost for you to hire someone will depend on how many square feet you’re working on and what type of flooring you’re going to be doing it with.
 Carpet can be one of the cheapest options if you can get a good price on the carpeting.
 It usually costs between 2 and 8 dollars per square foot to be installed.
-That is why I always try to find the cheapest flooring I can install myself.
+That is why it’s always a good idea to ask yourself “what is the cheapest flooring I can install myself?”